swatiswapna/Road-Watch/README.md

 ## Project Overview

 "Road Watch" is a computer vision project designed to enhance road safety by detecting whether a person is wearing a helmet.
 The system uses a YOLO model to check helmet usage.
 If the model determines that the person is not wearing a helmet, it proceeds to detect the vehicle's number plate.
 The future scope includes retrieving data about the vehicle's owner from a database and providing a basic frontend to display the results.
-Additionally, the project aims to incorporate advanced techniques for motion deblurring using Magnet models.
+Additionally, the project aims to incorporate advanced techniques for motion deblurring using Nafnet models.

 ## Features